tiramisueanne/DipoliBlog/index.md

 ![Artistic Attempt](Rendition.jpeg)

+I hope this illustration captures the flower quality of the sculpture, and also all of the rocks used in the building.
+The striations in the copper are meant to accentuate their true form.

 ## How did the inside look?

 Before we continue, there was a renovation only a few years ago, so if some of these style seem bizarrely modern, that's because they are.
 That being said, the inside really entranced me, and so I gathered quite a few pictures from ArchDaily.com.
 Please note how intensely different each room is, while still following the motifs required to keep everything seamless.